 Identifying Product Aware Prospects

-These prospects have engaged directly with your brand:
+They’ve engaged directly with your brand.

-Direct Engagement:
+Direct engagement:

-- Website visitors who’ve viewed multiple pages
+- Visitors who’ve viewed multiple pages on your site

 - Webinar attendees